ETEC and Shigella vaccine development

 Whole-cell vaccines offer a superior safety profile, as well as a relatively simple and cost-effective manufacturing process, although it remains to be seen whether these vaccines will demonstrate sufficient immunogenicity and protective efficacy among infants and young children living in endemic countries.
 We’re looking for ways to maximize the protection that these vaccines could offer in low-resource settings.

-- We’re working with the University of Gothenburg in Sweden to evaluate a tetravalent, inactivated whole-cell ETEC vaccine candidate.
+- We’re working with the University of Gothenburg and Scandinavian BioPharma in Sweden to evaluate a tetravalent, inactivated whole-cell ETEC vaccine candidate called ETVAX.
 After successful proof-of-concept studies to test the vaccine’s immunogenicity compared to an earlier version of the candidate, we assessed it in combination with the dmLT adjuvant.
-Results showed that the vaccine was safe, well tolerated, and more immunogenic than expected.
-We are now planning additional studies to evaluate the vaccine and dmLT adjuvant among children living in ETEC-endemic areas, particularly the extent to which the dmLT adjuvant may facilitate vaccine dose-sparing.
+Results showed that ETVAX was safe, well tolerated, and more immunogenic than expected.
+We are now conducting additional studies to evaluate the ETVAX/dmLT combination among children in Bangladesh, particularly the extent to which the dmLT adjuvant may facilitate vaccine dose sparing.

 We are working with several partners to evaluate promising ETEC and Shigella subunit antigens, which may confer broader protective coverage to vaccines.
 These types of vaccines offer excellent safety profiles, but it has been difficult to effectively achieve mucosal immunization with them because they do not survive oral delivery.
 To address this challenge, we’re also involved in innovative research on intradermal and sublingual delivery routes to improve intestinal mucosal response.

 - A vaccine that targets the conserved fimbrial tip adhesin proteins of ETEC is being developed by the US Naval Medical Research Center (NMRC), with PATH providing technical support.
-This candidate recently completed early clinical testing using the intradermal and transcutaneous routes.
-Intradermal immunization resulted in higher immunogenicity results, so NMRC will next test the vaccine via this route in a Phase 2b immunization and challenge study.
+This candidate completed early clinical testing using the intradermal and transcutaneous routes.
+Intradermal immunization resulted in higher immunogenicity results, so NMRC is now testing the vaccine via this route in a Phase 2b immunization and challenge study.

 - Heat-stable enterotoxin (ST) is associated with the most common and serious ETEC infections.
 We’re partnering with the International Enteric Vaccine Consortium, a group of universities anchored by the University of Maryland School of Medicine, to conduct preclinical research on an ST toxoid vaccine to determine if ST can be rendered non-toxic while retaining its ability to induce toxin-neutralizing antibody responses.

 - The invasion plasmid antigens (Ipa proteins) of Shigella may be able to serve as broadly protective antigens against diverse serotypes and species.
-We worked with Oklahoma State University to develop a Shigella vaccine based on IpaB and IpaD that, when combined genetically into a single fusion protein (DB Fusion), successfully protected mice against infection with several different Shigella serotypes.
+We worked with researchers at Oklahoma State University (now located at University of Kansas) to develop a Shigella vaccine based on IpaB and IpaD that, when combined genetically into a single fusion protein (DB Fusion), successfully protected mice against infection with several different Shigella serotypes.
 Activities are now underway to produce a cGMP lot of DB Fusion suitable for clinical testing as an intradermally delivered vaccine.
 This groundbreaking product could be the first serotype-independent vaccine against Shigella.

 - PATH and WRAIR are working in partnership to conduct a preclinical evaluation of different formulations of Invaplex, a vaccine candidate consisting of Shigella lipopolysaccharide (LPS) in complex with IpaB, IpaC, and IpaD proteins.
 Using detoxified forms of the LPS component, the candidate is being evaluated in combination with the original Ipa proteins, as well as with the Ipa DB Fusion described above.